dwmkerr/chatgpt-diagrams-extension/README.md

 - [x] docs: table of local commands
 - [x] refactor: change xpath queries to query selectors, add tests, fixtures
 - [x] testing: better sample that doesn't have sidebar and includes more representative group of diagrams
+- [x] build: commitlint

+### Options Page

+- [ ] feat: options based, based on popup code extracted from options script
+- [ ] check options UI works in extension screen as well as inline in tab